writing-resources/awesome-scientific-writing/README.md

  editor to create new ones.
 - [fzf-bibtex](https://github.com/msprev/fzf-bibtex/#readme) - A BibTeX source
  with vim integration which uses fzf (a fuzzy finder implemented in Go).
+- [Zotero](https://www.zotero.org/) - FOSS tool to collect, organize, cite, and share research.

+## Illustrations
+Drawing illustrations themselves has driven many a scientist mad.
+Fortunately, there are formal languages with which one can create beautiful graphics.

+- [diagrams.net](https://www.diagrams.net/) - Open source, online, desktop and
+ container deployable diagramming software
+- [graphviz](https://graphviz.org/) - Visualization software for graphs and
+ networks which uses a domain-specific DOT language.

+## Extras
+Supplementary files and tools.

 - [Pandoc filters](https://github.com/jgm/pandoc/wiki/Pandoc-Filters) - List of
  addons to pandoc which implement extra features such as citations and cross-references.